JJeferson/terraform_AWS/README.md

 ## Execução
--Navegue até a pasta do projeto</br>
+-Navegue até a pasta do projeto, exemplo:</br>
 ```
 cd\buckets3
 ```